 Halogen Ventures (Los Angeles, California)

 Halogen Ventures is another female-led venture firm that has dedicated its funding structure to providing capital for female-founded consumer technology startups and businesses.
-Halogen Ventures is also founded by Jesse Draper, a television show host who ran the first technology-based talk show (titled The Valley Girl Show) for nearly a decade.
+The venture is also founded by Jesse Draper, a television show host who ran the first technology-based talk show (titled The Valley Girl Show) for nearly a decade.
 The Valley Girl Show was Emmy-nominated and provided Jesse Draper with exposure to early stage startup companies, forming the foundation to create a successful venture capital firm.

 To add to Draper’s impressive resume for investing, her previous experience in television provide her with the ability to pick the brains of some of the country’s most well-known entrepreneurs and founders like Marc Cuban and Jessica Alba.